vaishnavkishan/product-builder/README.md

 1. In memory state management using `Redux`.
 1. Persisting state in Browser's IndexedDB using `Redux Persist` and `redux-persist-indexeddb-storage`.
 1. Lazy loading components using `lazy`.
+1. Use debouncing method from `lodash`
+1. Implemented perfor

 ## Deployment